 “We are shutting shop today.
 We failed to raise the kind of capital that this business required while staying true to the customer problem.
 In hindsight, there’s a bunch of internal and external factors that led us to this dead end.
 We learnt from our mistakes and recovered fast, but maybe not too fast,” asserted the founders on the company's blog.

 Though there ain't much one can do to avoid certain situations we can obviously learn to consider certain aspects while kickstarting a startup.
-The basic learnings include considering the target sector, funding and budget before taking decisions for a company.
+The basic learnings from Yumist Case Study can be - considering the target sector, funding and budget before taking decisions for a company.
 If Yumist was to have a more insightful approach to these, the outcomes would have varied to what they eventually were.